-A UK Green birder, birdwatcher, twitcher and environmentalist, Gary Prescott aka The Biking Birder is preparing for the Biking Birder Adventure of a lifetime, a 6 month journey across Southern Peru.
+A UK Green birder, birdwatcher, twitcher and environmentalist, Gary Prescott aka The Biking Birder is preparing for the Biking Birder Adventure of a lifetime, a 6 month journey in Peru.

 Starting in April next year, he will cycle from the Pacific, up and over the High Andes.
 Then leaving his bike, he will kayak down the mighty Madre de Dios river through the Manu Rainforest.